magmax/python-inquirer/README.rst

   ]
   answers = inquirer.prompt(questions)

-List questions can take one extra argument :code:`carousel=False`.
-If set to true, the answers will rotate (back to first when pressing down on last choice, and down to last choice when pressing up on first choice)
+List questions can take extra arguments

+:code:`carousel=False` If set to true, the answers will rotate (back to first when pressing down on last choice, and down to last choice when pressing up on first choice)

+:code:`preprocessor=function_or_lambda` This options allows you to set choices with types other than :code:`str`, eg. :code:`dict` so you can store metadata alongside the choices, the function should extract the string representing this choice.

 |inquirer list|